arpcard/rgi/README.rst

 - `Running RGI with Genome or Assembly DNA Sequences`_
 - `Running RGI with Protein Sequences`_
 - `Running RGI using GNU Parallel`_
-- `Running RGI with Short or Low Quality Contigs with Partial Gene Prediction`_
 - `Clean Previous or Old Databases`_
 - `RGI Heatmap`_
 - `Run RGI from Docker`_